-The wavelet basis decomposes the Hilbert space $L^2(\mathbb{R}^3)$ into an orthogonal direct sum of infinite dimensional subspaces of successively finer resolution.
+The wavelet basis decomposes the Hilbert space $L^2(\mathbb{R}^3)$ into an infinite orthogonal direct sum of infinite-dimensional subspaces of successively finer resolution.

-The Hamiltonian can be truncated at any scale.
-The resulting operator is something like averaging over lattice blocks, except the block functions are replaced by product of scaling functions of a given scale.
-In our free field example the scale $1/2^k$ truncated Hamiltonian has the form H(a) in (96).
+The Hamiltonian can be truncated at any resolution.
+The resulting operator is similar to a Hamiltonian with integrals over fields replaced by sums of fields averaged over lattice blocks, except the averaging functions are products of scaling functions of a given scale.
+In our free-field example the resolution $1/2^k$ truncated Hamiltonian has the form H(a) in (96).